-Concerto Body Shape
+Concerto Body Shapes

 When we set out to create a guitar that would surpass the classic big body sound of the dreadnought, we didn’t just want it to be loud.
 We sought to bring out more tonal complexity, and to offer a much more comfortable playing experience, too.
 Introducing the new Breedlove Concerto, a new guitar shape created to elicit more volume than a classic dreadnought, and more lush, complex tonal resonance in a comfortable body shape that feels just right.
 Loud, textured, and supremely satisfying.